 Spot on – Boston Dynamics is selling robots

-The famous robotics research enterprise Boston Dynamics announced it will commercialize its most famous creation, Spot, a yellow four-legged robot.
+The famous robotics research enterprise Boston Dynamics will commercialize its most famous creation, Spot, a yellow four-legged robot.

 Spot is a dog-sized agile robot developed by Boston Dynamics.
 Spot can climb stairs, walk through rough terrain under uncomfortable conditions and carry loads up to 14 kilos.
 The robot is intended to be used as a small cargo carrier or a mobile vigilance tool.

 Boston Dynamics is an American robotics research enterprise and a world leader in mobile robots.
 The company tackles some of the most difficult robotic challenges while creating the most viral robot videos roaming the internet, engaging conversation topics ranging from technology to morality.

 Because people recall a dog when looking at Spot, they have an empathic connection with it and react viscerally when Boston Dynamics “abuses” their robots.
 BD is not trying to be cruel towards Spot, in fact, it is just a practical test of the robot’s dynamic reactions.
 Of course, Spot doesn’t give a damn about being “abused” and doest have any notion of pain or morality, so is it okay to kick a robot?

 The yellow robot will be the first product by Boston Dynamics to enter the market.

 Initial sales, described as an “early adopter program” are not available for any consumer, instead, Boston Dynamics intends to target businesses and find customers in selected industries with compelling uses for Spot in real-world scenarios, such as remote site inspections or assistantship in rescue operations.